operard/oracle-cloud-tutorial/howto_install_jupyterlab.md

-# How to deploy Spark standalone in Oracle Cloud (OCI) ?
+# How to install Jupyterlab in Oracle Cloud (OCI) ?